Spanish Custom of the Santo Niño in Sacerdotal Vestments

 The Spanish custom of the Santo Niño vested as a high priest in Spanish vestments is a tradition sometimes seen in Spain, Naples, the Philippines, and South America.
 The symbolism is poignant and speaks to the heart.

 In Matthew 18:3 Christ said, "...Amen I say to you, unless you be converted, and become as little children, you shall not enter into the kingdom of heaven."
 We therefore seek the faith of children and acknowledge the divinity of Christ and His sacerdotal character, as Priest, Prophet, and King.
-Let us pray for our priests!
+Let us pray vocations and for our priests!

 -------